astorfi/Large-Scale-AI-Blueprint/README.md

     Federated learning implementations often rely on frameworks specifically designed for distributed computing, such as PySyft for PyTorch.

 - **Knowledge Distillation**: The process of transferring knowledge from a large, complex model (teacher) to a smaller, more efficient one (student).
-This method can significantly compress model size while retaining performance.
+This method can significantly compress model size at the hope of retaining performance.

     ```python
     import torch